nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 1e-6 6263
 ```

-Here's a representative image of what the SNP MAF density under different `SNP_pval` cutoffs may look like.
-Note that sites
+Here's a representative image of what happens to the distribution of allele frequencies as you become more stringent in calling SNPs.
-with MAF below a certain cutoff can be discarded with `-minMaf`.
+Note that sites with MAF below a certain cutoff can be discarded with `-minMaf`.
 This can be useful for PCA, admixture, or GWAS-type analyses where a
 minimum MAF (e.g. 5%) can help reduce noise and improve inference.